 This is probably the most important question.
 If you’re planning to float alone or with just one more person, most styles of whitewater rafts are overkill.
 For 1-2 people, these rafts are simply too big, heavy, and bulky unless you buy one of the very small rafts.

-The one exception to this is if you simply need to haul a massive amount of gear for some reason – and by massive, I’m talking in excess of 1000 or so pounds.
-For 1-2 people, I advise going with either an inflatable expedition kayak or a more sedate and affordable inflatable recreational raft.
+The one exception to this is if you simply need to haul a massive amount of gear – and by massive, I’m talking in excess of 1000 or so pounds.
+For 1-2 people, I advise either an inflatable expedition kayak or a more sedate and affordable inflatable recreational raft.
 These inflatable boats are much smaller—making it far easier to setup and move these boats by 1-2 people.
-Moreover, they are much less expensive.
+They are also much less expensive.

 Ultimately, expedition level inflatable rafts are meant for larger float parties.
 If your boating plans require space for four or more people, then whitewater rafts start becoming a very good choice.
 Alone among inflatable boats, whitewater rafts—especially if you get into the larger sizes (12 feet+)—have a massive weight and people hauling capacity while remaining stable.